flybywiresim/website/src/posts/development_notam-2022-02.md

 The following filter is being used for the radio altitude:
 <img src="/img/notam-images/feb2022-series/systems/H_RA_Filter.svg" width="200" height="100">

 The following figure shows the Autoland in EDDM 26L.
 The blue line shows the vertical speed relative to the air, and the orange line shows the vertical speed relative to the ground (based on the filtered radio altimeter signal).
+The unit is feet per minute.
 It can be seen that both lines are very close together because EDDM 26L has a clean terrain profile in front of the runway and the runway has no slope:
 [![ata-22-eddm-26L-Hdot](/img/notam-images/feb2022-series/systems/EDDM_26L_Hdot.svg)](/img/notam-images/feb2022-series/systems/EDDM_26L_Hdot.svg)

-In contrast, the following two figures for KSEA 16R and KLAS 01L show a discrepancy between vertical speed relative to air and ground.
+In contrast, the following two figures for KSEA 16R and KLAS 01L show a discrepancy between vertical speed relative to air and ground (unit is feet per minute).
 The runway slope can also be seen because there is a difference even after the touchdown.

 [![ata-22-ksea-16R-Hdot](/img/notam-images/feb2022-series/systems/KSEA_16R_Hdot.svg)](/img/notam-images/feb2022-series/systems/KSEA_16R_Hdot.svg)
 *KSEA 16R*